docksal/docksal/docs/content/core/volumes.md

 ```bash
 fin mutagen restart
 ```

+- We believe this is the fastest option available for the MacOs.
+- Documentation on the different mutagen commands : https://mutagen.io/documentation/introduction/getting-started#session-management

 {{% notice warning %}}
 Switching volumes is a destructive operation for the whole project stack.
 To preserve the current state of the database,